bencorrado/bluez-bencorrado/docs/reference/available-commands.md

 ## Commands

-The thing the *bluez* snap offers the BlueZ stack.
+The purpose of the *bluez* snap is to provide the BlueZ Bluetooth stack.
 Apart from this it contains various tools shipped with BlueZ itself.
 The following table lists the commands that are provided by the *bluez* snap:

 | Command      | Short description                                             |
 |--------------|---------------------------------------------------------------|